fchampalimaud/cf.labs/Marta/3MPTracker/README.md

 You can download the latest release of tensorflow.dll [here](https://www.tensorflow.org/install/lang_c#download_and_extract) and copy it inside your Extensions folder.
 You can click [here](https://github.com/bonsai-rx/sleap) for further instructions on install sleap in Bonsai.

+## Acknowledgements

+This code was modified from the original one created by Bruno Cruz.